Trainers

 Clinical Director

-Rebecca has worked with children and families throughout her life in different capacities from crisis intervention to children’s ministry, and now as the Clinical Development Director.
+Rebecca has worked with children and families throughout her life in different capacities and now serves as Harmony’s Clinical Director.
 She has an undergraduate degree in Child and Family Development from the University of Georgia and a graduate degree in Mental Health Counseling from Asbury Theological Seminary.
-She is licensed in the state of Tennessee as a professional counselor and has been trained in several modalities including NMT Phase I. She enjoys being outside, trying new restaurants, and all the Hallmark movies.
-She is married to Alex and has a daughter, Magnolia, and a 5lb dog, Bear.
+She is licensed in the state of Tennessee as a professional counselor and has been trained in several modalities including TBRI, EFT, IFS, SMART, and in the process of becoming an NMT™ Phase II clinician.
+Rebecca is mom to two little girls and one tiny dog.
+When life allows, she enjoys being outside, trying new restaurants, and sneaking in a nap or a coffee date with a friend.

 Clinical Director

-Rebecca has worked with children and families throughout her life in different capacities from crisis intervention to children’s ministry, and now as the Clinical Development Director.
+Rebecca has worked with children and families throughout her life in different capacities and now serves as Harmony’s Clinical Director.
 She has an undergraduate degree in Child and Family Development from the University of Georgia and a graduate degree in Mental Health Counseling from Asbury Theological Seminary.
-She is licensed in the state of Tennessee as a professional counselor and has been trained in several modalities including NMT Phase I. She enjoys being outside, trying new restaurants, and all the Hallmark movies.
-She is married to Alex and has a daughter, Magnolia, and a 5lb dog, Bear.
+She is licensed in the state of Tennessee as a professional counselor and has been trained in several modalities including TBRI, EFT, IFS, SMART, and in the process of becoming an NMT™ Phase II clinician.
+Rebecca is mom to two little girls and one tiny dog.
+When life allows, she enjoys being outside, trying new restaurants, and sneaking in a nap or a coffee date with a friend.

 Sinead Doherty, CMCH